T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 {{< figure src=/images/training-blogpost/htb-cwes.png  align=center width="30%">}}

 ##### Cost
-To access the CWES course, only the silver subscription is required.
+To access the CWES course, only the Silver subscription is required.
 This costs €410/year (excl.
 VAT), including 1 exam voucher + 1 free retake

 #### [HTB Certified Web Exploitation Expert (CWEE)](https://academy.hackthebox.com/preview/certifications/htb-certified-web-exploitation-expert)
 The CWEE is an advanced web pentesting certification.
-Its covers more advanced web attacks and also focuses more on white-box techniques.
+It covers more advanced web attacks and also focuses more on white-box techniques.
 Course completion is required to start the exam.
 {{< figure src=/images/training-blogpost/htb-cwee.png  align=center width="30%">}}

 ##### Cost